With so many buzzwords and terms, digital marketing can be an intricate and sometimes overwhelming topic.

 We at Brand chemistry have noticed and it isn’t surprising.
 The rate of change is so rapid in our game, that new constructs continually surprise us.
 Still, while we empathise, we’re determined to stop it - because misusing terms creates confusion.
 And, it not only affects your marketing efforts, but can also take its toll on the industry as a whole.

-In a bid to rid the confusion, let’s take a closer look at the meaning of three terms that are often lumped together — inbound marketing, content marketing and native marketing.
+In a bid to rid the confusion, let’s take a closer look at the meaning of three terms that are often lumped together — inbound marketing, content marketing and native advertising.

 Spoiler alert: they’re not interchangeable.